 DOL management reports benefit expenses in DOL's financial statements using a combination of the daily cash drawdown data and actual expenses information submitted by the SWAs in the monthly financial summary reports.
-We noted that management did not have sufficient controls in place to ensure that benefit expenses reported in DOL's financial statements were timely reconciled to the SWAs' actual expense information.
-As a result, management initially did not identify and resolve a difference in the amount of \$264 million that was reported in DOL's financial statements as advances while the SWAs reported such amount as benefit expenses.
-Management subsequently made corrections for \$64 million and continue to investigate the remaining \$200 million because of our finding.
-In addition, management identified and corrected differences in the total amount of \$520 million between DOL's financial statements and the SWAs' monthly financial summary reports, but it was not completed timely.
+In response to the prior year's finding, management implemented a control to complete a monthly reconciliation of SWA expense data submitted in the monthly financial summary reports to the general ledger.
+However, we noted that the reconciliation control was not sufficiently designed and implemented to ensure that the reconciliation was performed at the appropriate level of precision.
+As a result, management initially did not identify and resolve a difference in the amount of \$176 million that was reported in DOL's financial statements as expenses while the SWAs reported such amount as advances.
+Management subsequently made corrections for the \$176 million.

-These deficiencies occurred because management's risk assessment process did not sufficiently identify completeness and accuracy of benefit expenses reported in DOL's financial statements as a risk that required additional controls.
+This deficiency occurred because management did not develop policies and procedures at a sufficient level of detail to respond to the risks associated with the completeness, existence and accuracy of benefit expenses reported in DOL's financial statements.